Elainex0930/Elainex0930.github.io/index.md

 If you are interested in any aspect of me, I am always open to discussions and collaborations.
 I would like you reach out to me by email (elainexing0930@gmail.com).

-Apart of that, I will appreciate it if you would like to branch out my project of [Negmiewan](https://github.com/Elainex0930/Negmiewan) and contribute to it! <font color=#F08080> IF ERRORS ARE FOUND, PLEASE MAIL ME OR REACH ME ON TELEGRAM, THANK YOU! </font>
+Apart of that, I will appreciate it if you would like to branch out my project of [Negmiewan](https://github.com/Elainex0930/Negmiewan) and contribute to it! **IF ERRORS ARE FOUND, PLEASE MAIL ME OR REACH ME ON TELEGRAM, THANK YOU!**

 ---